-That rings true for Barbara Fox, founder of real estate brokerage Fox Residential Group, who has firsthand experience-she sells a lot of penthouses and lives in one too.
+She has first-hand experience-not only does she sell a lot of penthouses, she lives in one too.
 She says privacy, ample outdoor space, and higher ceilings are among the many selling points.

 Being on a higher floor, and sitting on top of a building, impacts resale value.
-That's a fact of real estate valuation, explains Jonathan Miller, president and CEO of appraisal firm Miller Samuel, "The market has not shifted away from that."
+That's a fact of real estate valuation, explains Jonathan Miller, president and CEO of appraisal firm Miller Samuel.
+"The market has not shifted away from that, he says."